 This is Uta Meier-Hahn's webpage.

 From journalism to research: I left my job in online journalism in order to pursue a PhD at the Alexander von Humboldt Institute for Internet and Society.
 In my doctoral thesis I focus on informal regulation of internet infrastructure.
 I did not fully turn away from journalism though: from 2013 to 2015 I worked as academic editor at the Internet Policy Review where I contributed to establishing a hybrid form of publication at the crossroads of journalism and academia.
-2016 is going to be all about finishing my thesis.
+Now it is all about finishing my thesis.

 Thoughts about Internet infrastructure